FAQS ABOUT CONDOM FOR BIRTH CONTROL

 Yes.
 Condoms have been proven to provide protection against sexually transmitted infections (STIs).
 In fact, condoms are the only contraceptive method that also provides STI protection.
-Condoms provide different levels of risk reduction for different STIs because infections are spread differently, some by contact with bodily fluids while others via skin to skin contact.
+Condoms provide different levels of risk reduction for different STIs because infections are spread differently — some are spread by contact with bodily fluids while others are spread by skin to skin contact.

 There are a range of tests performed by both regulatory agencies and the condom manufacturers.
-These include electronic testing and the water leak, air burst, and strength tests.
+These include electronic testing, the water leak test, the air burst test and the strength test.

-Firstly, check that they have not expired.
-They should also carry a standards approval mark (either FDA, ISO, CE or the British Standard Kite Mark) and that they have been properly stored.
+Check that the use-by date has not expired, that they carry a standards approval mark (either FDA, ISO, CE or the British Standard Kite Mark), and that they have been properly stored.

-Yes.
 Condoms are made in different lengths and widths, and different manufacturers produce varying sizes.
 There is no standard length for condoms, though those made from natural rubber will in addition always stretch if necessary to fit the length of the man's erect penis.
+The width of a condom can also vary.
+Some condoms have a slightly smaller width to give a ''closer'' fit, whereas others will be slightly larger.

-No. Using two condoms at the same time is not a good idea as the friction may result in one or both of the condoms tearing.
+Using two condoms at the same time-either two male condoms or a male and female condom- is not a good idea as the friction may result in one or both of the condoms tearing.
 If you want to take extra precautions against pregnancy when having sex, and are concerned about the possibility of a condom breaking it is better to use another form of contraception.
-For example, using a contraceptive pill, patch, contraceptive ring or IUS as well as a condom will ensure that you both have double protection against pregnancy as well as protection against STIs.
+For example, using a contraceptive pill, patch, vaginal ring or IUS as well as a condom will ensure that you both have double protection against pregnancy as well as protection against STIs.